 While 3PL is used as a catch-all term for companies that offer help with warehousing and transportation, there are a number of tools, tasks, and processes that fall under this umbrella.
-For example, logistics involves the use of warehouse management software (WMS), order management software, inventory management software, transportation management software, and more.
+For example, logistics involves the use of warehouse and inventory management software, order fulfillment software, transportation management software, and more.

 Tech-savvy companies can build their own white label 3PL solution by picking tools à la carte and bringing them together to create their own logistics ecosystem.